 means

-zero or more occurences of Z
+zero or more occurrences of Z

 .